-Serbia mining: Mineco in IMPACT, European “mining revolution” project28.
-April 2017. / Mining
+Serbia mining: Mineco in IMPACT, European “mining revolution” project, Mining

 The British company Mineco, which manages several lead and zinc mines in the Western Balkans, has begun to work together with its partners on a big European project Impact that aims to launch a ‘mining revolution’ by finding the best methods for exploiting small metal deposits.